 The highest threshold for no specific industry in Washington D.C and Wyoming is $100,000.
 Because prevailing wages take into consideration greater factors than the minimum wage, the prevailing wage can change at any time if industries or averages have been either largely depressed or have received an influx of new and loyal businesses.

 Generally speaking, states try to avoid the prevailing wage clause as it can be extremely difficult to ascertain that number.
-They must conduct their extensive research before bringing in teams for a federal contract, with many companies attempting to circumvent it altogether.
+They must conduct extensive research before bringing in teams for a federal contract, with many companies attempting to circumvent it altogether.
 If someone finds those with the ability to work on their project of high caliber, they will most likely try to hire them through an independent business or as an employee to set their rate.
-Some states do not have prevailing wage information freely available, so the company could find itself in a legal position without necessarily knowing what it did wrong.
+Some states do not have available prevailing wage information, so the company could find itself in a legal position without necessarily knowing what it did wrong.